maartenpaauw/model-states-for-filament-docs/README.md

 #### Optional Label, Color and Icon

-By default, the name of the state class is used as a label (for example, `FailedState` will have the label `Failed`), without any assigned color or icon.
+By default, the name of the state class is used as a label (for example, `CancelledState` will have the label `Cancelled`), without any assigned color or icon.
 If you desire a different label, color, or icon, you must implement the `HasLabel`, `HasColor`, or `HasIcon` interface.

-Here is an example of the `Failed` state with `HasLabel`, `HasColor`, and `HasIcon` implemented.
+Here is an example of the `Cancelled` state with `HasLabel`, `HasColor`, and `HasIcon` implemented.

 ```php
 <?php